 While a Target Ecological Conditions (TEC) and an associated environmental water requirement (EWR) are given for each river node, it is recommended that detailed RQOs including hydrology, geomorphology, water quality, habitat conditions and ecology only be written for the top 20 prioritised RUs of all Resource Units assessed.
-The top 20 identified river RUs of all RUs assessed in the Berg Catchment are given in Table 3-2.
+The top 20 prioritised RUs of all RUs assessed are given inTable 3-2.

-Table 3-2: Top twenty prioritised River RUs for which it is recommended RQOs be developed
+Table 3-2 Top twenty prioritised River RUs for which it is recommended RQOs be developed